stflavian/RETMAP/README.md

 A python tool for computing and predicting characteristic curves and isotherms from experimental and simulated data.
 This project was developed during Flavian's Bachelor's End Project at Eindhoven University of Technology.

-This version of the code contains all the functionalities needed to complete the End Project, but it is **not** suitable for general usage.
-The documentation is incomplete and some variables are hardcoded.
-This version only serves as proof of the work done.
+This version of the code contains all the functionalities needed to complete the End Project.
+The code will be updated with more methods needed for general usage.